 We deliver extensive programmes in a broad range of areas relating to dying, death and bereavement.
-We receive very limited funding from the State (10% of our total income in 2018 *).
+We receive limited funding from the State, which is restricted to specific programmes.
+In 2021 over 75% of our income come from voluntary sources.

 We rely on your public and philanthropic donations to fund the majority of our work and so it is essential you feel confident in what we do and particularly in how we use your money.